kma32527/kma32527.github.io/_projects/_lsa/code.md

 # Modelling arXiv abstracts on machine learning

-Start by, cloning the repository and importing the model package
+Cloning the files to a local repository and run
 ```markdown
 import keyword_model.py as km
 ```
+This imports all relevant functions.

 This package contains the arXiv dataset as a default, which can be used to construct a keyword model.
 ```markdown